About

 Credits & Sources

 Parf Edhellen imported its definition from the excellent dictionaries listed below.
-Please note that discrepancies from the source material can arise while importing.
+Discrepancies from the source material can arise while importing, though the import process has improved significantly over the years.

 - Eldamo